 Selecting a virtual machine and installing Windows

 For 64-bit installations of Windows 10, the minimum system requirements include 20 GB of disk space and 2 GB RAM.
 Windows is more pleasant with more RAM.
-The laptop I used includes 16 GB RAM, so I can spare 4 GB for Windows.
+The laptop used in this example includes 16 GB RAM, so I can easily spare 4 GB for Windows.
 Under KVM/QEMU, it is possible to increase the disk space later, but not decrease it.
-As such, it might be best to start with 20 GB as default—the space available to the VM is only allocated on the host disk as it is used.
+As such, it might be best to start with 20 GB as default–the space available to the VM is only allocated on the host disk as it is used.

 Compressing the Windows 10 OS image

 This next step is entirely optional, and perhaps of questionable real benefit, as consumer grade SSDs are often quite large and fast.
 Thanks to some clever engineering by Microsoft, the base install size of Windows 10 is the smallest since Windows XP.
 (Despite this, it is still about four times the size of a fresh Fedora installation.)